cran-task-views/Agriculture/draft_agricultural_ctv.md

 #### General analysis

   The package [agricolae][] contains functions for analyzing many common designs in agriculture trials such as split plot, lattice, Latin square and some additional functions such AMMI and AUDPC calculations. [statgenSTA][] has functions for single trial analysis with and without spatial components.
 The proprietary software [asreml](https://www.vsni.co.uk/software/asreml) provides an R version of their mixed model fitting functions for field trial analysis (note this is not open source and also requires an annual license).
 CRAN also contains an add-on package [asremlPlus][] that provides several accessory functions to asreml.
 [INLA][] provides tools for Bayesian inference of latent Gaussian models.
-It was developed specifically for agriculture and contains functions for modelling spatial variation in field experiments.
+It contains functions for modelling spatial variation, such as field experiments or farm locations.
 [SpATS][] can be used to adjust for field spatial variation using [p-splines](http://dx.doi.org/10.1002/bimj.202100212).
+A localised method of spatial adjustment for unreplicated trials, moving grid adjustment, is implemented with the [mvngGrAd][].

 #### High throughput phenotyping (HTP)